photoprism/photoprism-docs/docs/user-guide/settings/library.md

 ## Stacks ##

+!!! warning ""
+    When you change the stacking settings, already stacked files will not be unstacked automatically.

 Stacks are groups of files that have the same origin but differ in quality, format, size, or color.
 Go to *[Photos > Stacks](../organize/stacks.md)* to see all the picture stacks in your library.

 PhotoPrism offers three methods for stacking files: